 ATIR101 in blood cancers works by administering additional immune cells to a patient after HSCT, enabling that patient to better fight infections and eliminate residual tumor cells.
 This procedure has the potential to reduce the number of patient deaths caused by cancer relapse following a transplantation of stem cells from a donor.
 In addition, ATIR101 lowers the risks of occurrence of potentially lethal Graft-versus-Host-Disease (GVHD), which is currently limiting the application of HSCT to patients who are at high risk of relapse, who do not respond fully to treatment, or who relapse after prior successful treatment.

 In December 2016, the Company reported positive and significant results from its single dose Phase II clinical trial with ATIR101.
-The study was designed as an open-label trial in patients with blood cancer who had not found a matching donor and where a partially matched (haploidentical) family member was used as donor for HSCT.
-The data showed that one year post transplantation, ATIR101 significantly reduced Transplant Related Mortality (TRM) and significantly improved Overall Survival (OS) in comparison to a historical control group of patients undergoing a T-cell depleted haploidentical donor transplantation only.
+The study was designed as an open-label trial in patients with blood cancer who had not found a matching donor and where a partially matched (haploidentical) family member was used as a donor for HSCT.
+The data showed that one year post transplantation, ATIR101 significantly significantly improved Overall Survival (OS) in comparison to a historical control group of patients undergoing a T-cell depleted haploidentical donor transplantation only.
 In addition, relapse rates were significantly lower than those reported for alternative approaches for HSCT.
 Moreover, ATIR101 did not elicit grade III-IV GVHD in any patient.

-Our second product candidate is ATIR201 for thalassemia and we have recently initiated Phase I/II clinical development for ATIR201 in patients with beta-thalassemia major through regulatory approvals having been received in various countries to start the trial.
+Our second product candidate is ATIR201 for thalassemia and we havereceived regulatory approval from various European countries to start Phase I/II clinical development for ATIR201 in patients with beta-thalassemia major.

 Our product candidates are produced using the proprietary TH9402 compound which selectively targets and depletes rapidly dividing cells such as immune reactive cells (including donor T-cells that can cause GVHD) in a mixed lymphocyte reaction between donor and patient material.